Guy Gibson: Porthleven

 As Gibson had family connections, the Cornish fishing village of Porthleven has named a street after Gibson, Gibson Way.
 There is a memorial in the village cemetery bearing his name.
 His name also appears on the village War Memorial overlooking the harbour.

 A plaque commemorating Gibson has been mounted in the harbour-facing wall of the institute at Porthleven, located at the southern end of Institute Hill.
 It reads:

 Publication of Enemy Coast Ahead

 Gibson's book, Enemy Coast Ahead, was first serialized in the Sunday Express during December 1944.
 The book was published in February 1946 by Michael Joseph and was very well received.
 It has remained in print most of the time since 1946.
-A new edition of the work was issued by Greenhill Books in 2019, with additional material by Dr Robert Owen, Official Historian of the No. 617 Squadron Association, and historian and broadcaster James Holland.
+A new edition of the work was issued by Greenhill Books in 2019, with additional material by Robert Owen, Official Historian of the No. 617 Squadron Association, and historian and broadcaster James Holland.